Norman Selfe: Death

 Selfe's funeral was held at St Paul's Church, Wahroonga, where he had been a churchwarden.
-He was buried in Gore Hill cemetery in the presence of a large gathering of businessmen and representatives of the organisations he had been involved with.
+He was buried at Gore Hill Cemetery in the presence of a large gathering of businessmen and representatives of the organisations he had been involved with.
 He was survived by his two daughters from his first marriage, Rhoda and Norma, and his second wife, Marion.
 His estate was valued for probate at nearly £5000.
 Twenty-one years later, on 11 March 1932 Marion's charred body was found in her new house, also in Normanhurst where she lived alone, having reportedly set fire to her clothes when lighting a candle.
 Marion was buried alongside Norman in plot CE I:7.
 Rhoda's ashes were also placed nearby when she died aged 69 in 1954, still living in Gilligaloola.